nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Filtering by subject

-    * Note: We will be using the `English` subject to conduct manual testing for positive tests.
+    * Note: We will be using the "English" subject to conduct manual testing for positive tests.
+An english lesson is already provided in the sample data.

     * Test case: `filter s/English`<br>
       Expected: Only lessons with subject matching `English` are shown in the lesson list.
 No lessons shown if none have matching subject.
 No change to student list.
 An update message showing the number of lessons found will also be shown in the message box.